Dara O'Kearney

 In 2015, O'Kearney won the Mini Irish Open, and finished second in event 45 of the WSOP.

 As of 2020, he has over $3 million in cashes online and over $1 million live.
 He is a brand ambassador for Unibet Poker and ShareMyPair, and lead author of the books "Poker Satellite Strategy" and "PKO Poker Strategy" (co-author Barry Carter).
 His blog is one of the most read poker blogs, and he cohosts popular poker podcast The Chip Race alongside David Lappin.

 In April 2019, O'Kearney joined CardsChat as a poker expert.

+In September 2023, O'Kearney joined Tight Poker as a poker expert and fact checker.